officelearn/azure-docs.sv-se/articles/iot-dps/quick-enroll-device-x509-node.md

     ![Egenskaper för registrering i portalen](./media/quick-enroll-device-x509-node/verify-enrollment-portal.png)

 ## <a name="clean-up-resources"></a>Rensa resurser
-Om du tänker utforska Node.js-tjänstexemplet ska du inte rensa resurserna som har skapats i den här snabbstarten.
-Om du inte planerar att fortsätta kan du använda stegen nedan för att ta bort alla Azure-resurser som har skapats i den här snabbstarten.
+If you plan to explore the Node.js service samples, do not clean up the resources created in this quickstart.
+If you do not plan to continue, use the following steps to delete all Azure resources created by this quickstart.

 1. Stäng utdatafönstret för Node.js på datorn.
-2. Navigate to your Device Provisioning service in the Azure portal, click **Manage enrollments**, and then select the **Enrollment Groups** tab.
-Select the *Registration ID* for the enrollment entry you created using this Quickstart and click the **Delete** button at the top of the blade.
+2. Navigate to your Device Provisioning service in the Azure portal, select **Manage enrollments**, and then select the **Enrollment Groups** tab.
+Select the check box next to the *GROUP NAME* for the X.509 devices you enrolled using this quickstart, and press the **Delete** button at the top of the pane.
-3. I Device Provisioning-tjänsten i Azure-portalen klickar du på **Certifikat**, sedan på certifikatet du laddade upp för den här snabbstarten och till sist på knappen **Ta bort** överst i fönstret **Certifikatinformation**.
+3. From your Device Provisioning service in the Azure portal, select **Certificates**, select the certificate you uploaded for this quickstart, and press the **Delete** button at the top of the **Certificate Details** window.

 ## <a name="next-steps"></a>Nästa steg
-I den här snabbstarten har du skapat en gruppregistrering för ett mellanliggande X.509-certifikat eller ett rotcertifikatutfärdarcertifikat med tjänsten Azure IoT Hub Device Provisioning.
+In this quickstart, you created a group enrollment for an X.509 intermediate or root CA certificate using the Azure IoT Hub Device Provisioning Service.
 Om du vill ha mer djupgående information om enhetsetablering kan du fortsätta till självstudien om konfiguration av Device Provisioning-tjänsten i Azure-portalen.

 > [!div class="nextstepaction"]
 > [Självstudier om Azure IoT Hub Device Provisioning-tjänsten](./tutorial-set-up-cloud.md)